gimalay/octogo/README.md

 # Octogo

+It's a Proof of Concept / Research project.

-The goal of the project is to create a mobile application with native (iOS and Android) UI where the majority of the application logic is shared and implemented in go.
+The goal of the project is to create a mobile application with native iOS and Android UI's where the majority of the logic is shared and implemented in Go.

+# Techinical details
+- Persitance layer is implement via boltdb embeded key-value store
+- Tiny CQRS like API between UI and application logic
+- Static typing of ViewModels and Commands implemented with Protobuf codegeneration for Go, Swift and Java

 # Swift UI
 Swift UI connector